How to Clean a Honda TRX 400EX Carburetor

 Step 2.
 Press the carburetor into the engine intake boot and tighten the clamp.

 Step 3.
 Reinstall the airbox, intake duct, and boot assembly.

 Step 4.
 Reinstall the fuel tank, reconnect the fuel line and you're done.

-Watch the carb reinstallation segment of our Honda TRX 400EX carburetor clean video below.
+Watch the carb reinstallation segment of our Honda TRX 400EX carburetor clean and rebuild video below.